Home

 2. For Youth Leagues, usually players who are 11-12 years old, the weight should be about 18-23 ounces.
 Players who weigh 70-80 lbs should use 18-19 oz bats.
 Heavier players should use 21-23 oz bats.

-3. High School and College players should use bats weighing 27-33 ounces, depending on the player's height and weight.
+3. High School and college players should use bats weighing 27-33 ounces, depending on the player's height and weight.

 Baseball bat specifications vary for the various leagues.
-For Youth Leagues the length of a bat ranges from 26 to 31 inches.
+For youth leagues the length of a bat ranges from 26 to 31 inches.
 For high school and college the length is 32 to 36 inches.

 When looking at the shape of a bat, consider its barrel, taper and grip.